Robustness Certification for Point Cloud Models: Experimental Evaluation

-To illustrate the broad applicability of 3DCertify, we provide extensive experiments on different transformations, models, and tasks. \Cref{sec:experiments_transformations} evaluates 3DCertify on a wide range of semantic transformations, comparing our generalization of DeepG, denoted as DeepG3D, and our Taylor framework, denoted as Taylor3D, to different baselines and analyzing the trade-off between our two methods.
-We investigate the impact of our improved max pool relaxation in \cref{sec:experiments_maxpool}, and we conduct an ablation study on various robustness-enhancing methods, such as adversarial training, in \cref{sec:boosting-robustness}.
+To illustrate the broad applicability of 3DCertify, we perform extensive experiments on different transformations, models, and tasks. \Cref{sec:experiments_transformations} evaluates 3DCertify on a wide range of semantic transformations, comparing our generalization of DeepG, denoted as DeepG3D, and our Taylor framework, denoted as Taylor3D, to different baselines and analyzing the trade-off between our two methods.
+We investigate the impact of our improved max pool relaxation in \cref{sec:experiments_maxpool}, and we conduct an ablation study of the impact of various robustness-enhancing methods, such as adversarial training, in \cref{sec:boosting-robustness}.
 Finally, we demonstrate the broad applicability of 3DCertify by performing the first robustness certification for part segmentation in \cref{sec:experiments_segmentation}.
-We make all of our code and models publicly available at \url{https://github.com/eth-sri/3dcertify} to ensure reproducibility.
+We make all of our code and models publicly available at \url{https://github.com/eth-sri/3dcertify}.

-\paragraph{Experimental setup} We use PointNet~\cite{qi2017pointnet} models for all experiments since, despite its relatively simple architecture, it performs quite well for classification, part segmentation, and certification.
-Further, PointNet is the basis for more complex, state-of-the-art models~\cite{qi2017pointnet++, wang2019dynamic}, which could be certified with future verification advancements.
+\paragraph{Experimental setup} We use PointNet~\cite{qi2017pointnet} models for all experiments since, despite their relatively simple architecture, they perform well for classification, part segmentation, and certification.
+Furthermore, PointNet is the basis for more complex, state-of-the-art models~\cite{qi2017pointnet++, wang2019dynamic}, which could be certified with future verification advancements.

-For the classification tasks, we evaluate our system on the 3D objects from the ModelNet40~\cite{wu20153d} dataset.
-These objects are represented as point clouds and are assigned to one of 40 different categories, such as tables, chairs, or airplanes.
-We use the standard PointNet classification architecture introduced by Qi \etal~\cite{qi2017pointnet} without TNets, and we perform experiments for different point cloud sizes, for which we train separate versions of the model.
+For classification, we evaluate 3DCertify on the 3D objects from the ModelNet40~\cite{wu20153d} dataset, which are represented as point clouds and assigned to one of 40 different categories, such as tables or airplanes.
+We use the PointNet classification architecture introduced by Qi \etal~\cite{qi2017pointnet} without T-Nets and perform experiments for different point cloud sizes, for which we train separate versions of the model.
 We apply the standard pre-processing pipeline~\cite{qi2017pointnet} to the point clouds: centering, scaling to the unit sphere, and rotating randomly around the z(up)-axis.
-These normalizations render the model invariant to translation and scaling, which is why we do not consider these transformations for certification, even though our system could easily handle them.
+These normalizations render the model invariant to translation and scaling, which is why we do not consider these transformations, even though our system could easily handle them.